GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 The Data Platform (DP) builds on top of your foundations to create and set up projects (and related resources) to be used for your data platform.

-## Design overview and choices

 <p align="center">
   <img src="diagram.png" alt="Data Platform diagram">
 </p>

+## Design overview and choices

 The DP creates projects in a well-defined context, according to your resource management structure.
-For example, in the diagram above, within the DP folder, you have resources organized by environment.
+Within the DP folder, resources are organized by environment.

 Projects for each environment across different data layer are created to separate Service Account and Group roles.
-Roles are ssigned at project level.
+Roles are assigned at project level.

 The Data Platform takes care of the following activities: